-To make 2 columns in Google Docs, first head to “Format.”
-Then, hover your cursor over “Columns” to activate another menu.
-From there, choose the 2-column image.
-If the document already has text, highlight the text you want to divide into 2 columns before repeating the same steps above.
+To make two columns in Google Docs, first head to “Format” in the main menu.
+Then, hover your cursor over “Columns” and click on the 2-column image.
+If the document already has text, highlight the text you want to divide into two columns before executing these steps.

 Step 1: Open a blank Google Docs document by typing “docs.new” on your browser’s address bar.

 The tab will then load into the new Google Docs document.

 You can also open a blank document by opening Google Docs and selecting the “Blank” page.